 What are the admission requirements for the program?

 As a top-quality program, applicants often compete for the 50 spaces available in the program each semester.
-Minimum application requirements include •The applicant must have completed or be currently enrolled in all general studies and nursing support courses.
+The applicant must have completed or be currently enrolled in all general studies and nursing support courses.
 The applicant must have earned a minimum cumulative GPA of 2.7.
 The applicant must take the Test of Essential Academic Skills V (TEAS V) and score 58.7% (ATI Academic Preparedness Category of Proficient) or above.
 Prospective nursing students should submit a nursing program application online through NursingCAS at http://www.nursingcas.org by January 15 for Fall admission and by July 31 for Spring admission.
 Contact the Nursing Department for further information about application submission.

 What is the typical class size?